 occupations like skilled trades and process/plan and machine operators are paid 15-20% more if the opportunity than "male-female" and "female-female" households.
+It can be concluded then that depending not only on sex, but sex, age, occupation and household composition can determine a balance of income allowances for not just different sexes but based on these 4 factors.
+However, the practicalities of completing such activities may be considered burdensome for the administration of this scheme and confusing for the resident to understand what their entitlement to the scheme may be.
 Gender Reassignment None identified that positively impact this group.
 None identified that negatively impact this group.
 Croydon's available data for Gender Reassignment comes only from the ONS Census 2021.
 From that data 0.89% of Croydon residents identify as a gender different from sex registered at birth.
 With higher populations in Central Croydon and North Croydon, area to note are Broad Green & Waddon (1.86%), Purely North (1.56%), Selhurst South & West Croydon (1.49%) and Thornton Heath North West (1.48%).
 This can be seen from the map shown below.
-Gender Identity Different from Birth O.02% 0.43% 0.82% 1.39% 2.73% 8.12% A further breakdown can be seen from the ONS data of transgender and non-binary groups as well.